 Total (ex gst)

 Access and inclusion policy statement for people with disabilities, their families and carers

-The Commission is committed to ensuring that people with disabilities, their families and carers have the same opportunities, as others to access its services and facilities.
+The Commission is committed to ensuring people with disabilities, their families and carers have the same opportunities as others to access its services and facilities.

-The Commission’s Disability and Inclusion Action Plan 2016-2021 addresses the barriers and finds solutions for people with disabilities who need the Commission’s services and facilities.
-The Commission’s Plan was reviewed and updated in 2016 and is available on the website: www.eoc.wa.gov.au.
+The Commission’s Disability and Inclusion Action Plan (DAIP) 2016-2021 addresses the barriers and finds solutions for people with disabilities who need the Commission’s services and facilities.
+The Commission’s DAIP was reviewed and updated in 2016 and is available on the website: www.eoc.wa.gov.au.

 People with a disability may face economic inequity, literacy problems, cultural isolation, and discrimination in education, employment and participation in a broad range of activities.
-The Commission can play a pivotal role in the lives of people with disabilities by providing redress for unlawful discrimination and community education and information to prevent discrimination and inform people of their rights.
+The Commission can play a pivotal role in the lives of people with disabilities by providing redress for unlawful discrimination as well as community education and information to prevent discrimination and inform people of their rights.

 The Disability Access and Inclusion Plan provides a framework for the identification of: